The Crystal Palace star making a late push for England’s Euro 2024 squad

 They have only had fleeting moments in their Premier League beginnings, something that can’t be said about Crystal Palace’s most recent Championship addition Adam Wharton, who has not just settled well since switching Blackburn for south London but has appeared as one of Oliver Glasner’s best performers in recent weeks.

+His rise to recognition was epitomised by his performance during the Eagles’ 4-0 thrashing of Manchester United.
+Up against Kobbie Mainoo, Wharton’s skill in midfield allowed the likes of Michael Olise and Eberechi Eze to excel, with his sublime forward passing.

-Palace recently won three games in a row for the first time under the Austrian and at the start of that streak at Anfield, against a title-pushing Liverpool, Wharton announced himself.
+Palace recently won three games in a row for the first time under the Austrian, before the United clash, and at the start of that streak at Anfield, against a title-pushing Liverpool, Wharton announced himself.
 It was a performance from the young midfielder who belied his age of just 20 years.
 Indeed, Wharton was playing in a 4-0 defeat against Huddersfield Town four months prior, but he has taken everything in his stride and is a quick learner.

 They followed that win up with convincing displays against West Ham and Newcastle, where again Wharton controlled the midfield battle against Lucas Paqueta and Bruno Guimaraes in both games, players linked with both Manchester City this season.